 Corona virus disease 2019 (COVID-19) has rapidly become a major public health crisis, affecting 537,591,764 confirmed cases and more than 6,319,395 cumulative deaths have occurred by Jun 2022 all over the world according to the World Health Organization (WHO) Corona virus dashboard (WHO, 2022).
 In order to control this pandemic, the Egyptian Ministry of Health and Population started extraordinary efforts to promote vaccines versus this disease.
 Numerous vaccinations have been licensed for use as early by the end of 2020 in Canada and the European Union since December 2020 (Verger, et al 2021).
-COVIDattenuated, sub-unit, and replicating viral vector-based vaccines (Dzieciolowska, et al., 2021).
-Vaccination acceptability includes the readiness and agreement to be vaccinated, as including DNA-based vaccines, inactivated, live readiness and agreement to be vaccinated, as well as desirability (Al-Amer, et al., 2022). .
+COVID-19 vaccine candidates are also being developed, including DNA-based vaccines, inactivated, live attenuated, sub-unit, and replicating viral vector-based vaccines (Dzieciolowska, et al., 2021).

+Vaccination acceptability includes the readiness and agreement to be vaccinated, as well as desirability (Al Amer, et al., 2022).
 Negative attitude toward the vaccine or vaccine apprehension is defined as "the delay in acceptance or refusal of vaccination despite the availability of vaccination services," and it is a global issue and a major contributor to undervaccination (Sallam, 2021).
 Despite all the efforts that have been made to fasten vaccine development many critical care nurses (CCNs) and people were hesitated from the vaccine and its side effects.
 Short-term vaccine side effect differ in clinical presentation, affecting vaccine acceptability; however, they are frequently associated with preventive vaccines' humeral immune response.
 Injection site discomfort was the most prevalent side effect, followed by fever, fatigue, headache, muscle soreness, and chills (Riad, et al., 2021).